thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 add-widget:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-1-ce.png
         title: 'Navigate to the "Widgets Library" page using the main menu on the left.
-Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets type" option from the drop-down menu;'
+Click the "+" icon in the upper right corner of the screen, and select the "Create new widget" option from the drop-down menu;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-2-ce.png
         title: 'In the pop-up window select widget type;'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-3-ce.png
-        title: 'In the pop-up window select widget type.
-In the dialog window that appears, enter the name of the new widget.
+        title: 'In the dialog window that appears, enter the name of the new widget.
 Enter the widget JavaScript code, then click "Save" to complete the creation of widget;'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-4-ce.png
-        title: 'A new widget is created.'
+        title: 'The new widget is created.'

 wl-add-widgets-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-1-ce.png
         title: 'Navigate to the "Widgets bundle" page using the main menu on the left.
 Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets bundle" option from the drop-down menu;'
     1:
-        image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-2-сe.png
+        image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-2-ce.png
         title: 'In the opened dialog window, enter the name of the new bundle.
 Adding an image and a description is optional.
 Click "Add";'
     2:
-        image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-3-сe.png
+        image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-3-ce.png
-        title: 'The new widgets bundle is opened.
-After adding the widgets bundle, you can add widgets in there.
-For this, click the "+ Add Widget";'
+        title: 'After creating the widget bundle, it will be automatically opened.
+Now you can add widgets there.
+To do this, click the "+ Add existing widget" button in the center of the window to add an existing widget.
+Alternatively, you can click the plus icon in the upper right corner to create or import a new widget.
+In this case, click the "+ Add Widget" button in the center of the window;'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-4-ce.png
         title: 'Select one or multiple widgets and click "Save" to complete add widget to your widget bundle;'
     4:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-5-ce.png
+        title: 'Since widgets bundles are in alphabetical order, the newly created one may be on the second page.'
+    5:
+        image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-6-ce.png
         title: 'Since widgets bundles are in alphabetical order, the newly created one may be on the second page.'

 export-widgets-bundle: